AMD Zen 4 is the long-rumored follow-up to AMD's popular Zen 3 architecture, which powers the remarkably performant Ryzen 5000 series of AMD CPUs.

 Also, we expect to see AMD chips getting a performance boost thanks to TSMC's new chiplet technology, which AMD talked up at its Computex 2021 keynote as a path to packing even more processing power into its chips.
 Put simply, integrating this new chiplet design lets AMD stack more components (like memory and logic units) vertically onto each chip, meaning AMD gets more power without increasing chip size.

-AMD Zen 4 release date rumors
+AMD Zen 4 release date speculation

 AMD has yet to confirm an official release date for its Zen 4 chips, but we can make a pretty informed prediction based on the company's track record and current leaks.
-AMD has debuted a new Zen architecture on a roughly annual basis, typically every 14 months or so, and since Zen 3 was unveiled in November of 2020 it's reasonable to expect we'll see Zen 4 chips released in the first quarter of 2022.
+AMD has debuted a new Zen architecture on a roughly annual basis, typically every 14 months or so, and since Zen 3 was unveiled in November of 2020 it's reasonable to expect we'll see Zen 4 chips released in 2022.

 Of course, the global COVID-19 pandemic and ongoing chip shortage have thrown multiple spanners into the works of most tech companies, so it's reasonable to expect AMD may deviate from its product release pattern a bit.